TACC/Lmod/docs/source/080_hierarchy.rst

 #.
 Compiler dependent packages: **/opt/apps/compilerName-version/pkgName/version**
 #.
 MPI-Compiler dependent packages: **/opt/apps/compilerName-version/mpiName-version/pkgName/version**

+The modulefiles also need to be stored in a software hierarchy as well.

+#.
+Compiler dependent modulefiles: **/opt/apps/modulefiles/Compilers/compilerName/compiler-version/pkgName/version**
+#.
+MPI dependent modulefiles: **/opt/apps/modulefiles/MPI/compilerName/compiler-version/mpiName/mpi-version/pkgName/version**

+The regression testing suite that comes with the Lmod source has many examples of a software hierarchy.
+See the directory **rt/hierarchy/mf/** from the Lmod source tree.

 When **MODULEPATH** changes, Lmod unloads any modules which are not currently in the **MODULEPATH** and then tries to reload all the previously loaded modules.
 Any modules which are not available are